oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > The object is to determine to which repository, if any, the file `plugin1/x.c` specified by the result location belongs.
 The algorithm proceeds as follows, using a simplified notation (*uriBaseId*, *uri*) to denote an `artifactLocation`:
 >
-> 1. Use the information in `originalUriBaseIds` and the procedure specified in [§3.14.14](#originaluribaseids-property) to calculate the “resolved artifact location” `a`:
+> 1. Use the information in `originalUriBaseIds` and the procedure specified in [§3.14.14](#originaluribaseids-property) to calculate the "resolved artifact location" `a`:
 >
 >     `(PACKAGE_ROOT, plugin1/x.c)` → `(HOME, package/plugin1/x.c)` → `(null, file:///home/user/package/plugin1/x.c)`.
 >